delphix/delphix-ibm-cloud-schematics/README.md

 - mx2-32x256
 - mx2-48x384

-2. Data Source support Matrix.
-Refer to [Delphix documentation](https://docs.delphix.com) and go to the Support Matrix section.
+2. To view the Data Sources supported by Delphix, refer to [Delphix documentation](https://docs.delphix.com) and select the Support Matrix section.

 ### Installing